Hypercontext/linkifyjs/docs/linkify-react.md

 title: linkify-react · Documentation
 ---

-Provides a React component that walks through its children and replaces strings containing URLs with strings and `<a>` elements.
+`linkify-react` provides a React component that walks through its children and replaces strings containing URLs with strings and `<a>` elements.

 #### Jump to